dfung29/depin-vpn-project2/README.md

 pnpm test
 ```

-This validates:
+**What the Tests Do**:

+The test suite validates your compiled smart contracts without needing to run a blockchain or deploy contracts:

+1. **Artifact Validation** - Confirms compiled JSON files exist for all three contracts (CLRToken, ClearNet, CLRFaucet)
-- ✅ Contract artifacts are properly compiled
+2. **JSON Structure** - Ensures artifacts are valid JSON and can be parsed
-- ✅ ABI and bytecode integrity
+3. **Bytecode Verification** - Checks that contracts have compiled bytecode (proof of successful compilation)
+4. **ABI Structure** - Validates that the Application Binary Interface (ABI) exists and contains function definitions
-- ✅ Required functions exist in each contract
+5. **Required Functions** - Verifies that each contract has all expected functions:
+   - **CLRToken**: `mint`, `approve`, `transfer`, `balanceOf`
+   - **ClearNet**: `registerNode`, `openPaymentChannel`, `getActiveNodes`, `calculateCost`, `getPaymentChannelInfo`, `getContractStats`
+6. **Deployment Validation** - Confirms Sepolia testnet addresses are properly formatted
+7. **Contract Structure** - Ensures all contracts have required properties (abi, bytecode, contractName)

+**Why This Approach?**
+- ⚡ Fast: Tests complete in ~13ms with no external dependencies
+- 🔧 Reliable: Catches compilation issues, missing functions, or structural problems early
+- 📦 Lightweight: No need to run Hardhat node or deploy contracts to validate
-- ✅ Deployed contract addresses on Sepolia testnet
+- ✅ Comprehensive: Validates contract integrity before mainnet interaction

-Tests complete in ~13ms with no external dependencies required.
+Tests complete in ~13ms with no blockchain dependencies required.

 ## Using the Contracts

 The contracts are already deployed on Sepolia testnet.
-Here's how to register as a node operator and start earning fees.
+Choose your role below to get started.

-### Step 1: Claim CLR Tokens from the Faucet
+### Prerequisites: Claim CLR Tokens from the Faucet

-First, you need to acquire CLR tokens from the test faucet:
+Before you can use any contract functionality, you need to acquire CLR tokens:

 1. **Navigate to the project directory** and start a local web server:
    ```powershell